-epidemiological that inter-State exchange of Realising information helps in checking the inter-State spread of the diseases the States have been requested to send the copies of their weekly epidemiological statements as well as telegraphic declarations of fresh infection or freedom therefrom, to the neighbouring States.
-The interinformation epidemiological exchange of communicable diseases especially cholera, plague, haemorrhagic fever, and dengue fever.
+epidemiological of exchange inter-State Realising that information helps in checking the inter-State spread of the diseases the States have been requested to send the copies of their weekly epidemiological statements as well as telegraphic declarations of fresh infection or freedom therefrom , to the neighbouring States.
+The interall covers epidemiological information exchange of State communicable diseases especially cholera, plague, haemorrhagic fever, and dengue fever.
 The State have also been requested that if on investigation it is found that a case or cases of cholera, plague or other communicable diseases have been reported from some other districts in the same State or from any other State the concerned district as well as State authorities should be informed immediately.
 Most States have made arrangements for inter State exchange of epidemiological information on the above lines.